Lebid-Dmytro/theatre_up/README.md

-# 🎭 Cinema Up API
+# 🎭 Theatre Up API

-**Cinema Up** is a RESTful API for a stage performance booking website.
+**Theatre Up** is a RESTful API for a stage performance booking website.
 Despite the name, this platform is not for movies, but for **live plays and theater performances**.
 Users can browse upcoming shows, view detailed information, and make reservations.
 Administrators can manage performances, plays, and seating.